threefoldtech/info_grid/src/documentation/developers/grid_deployment/tfgrid_stacks.md

 The overall ThreeFold ecosystem becomes more resilient to failures of individual nodes.

-## Run Your Own Stack
+## Deploy a Grid Instance

-To set your own instance of the TFGrid, you can download a snapshot of the grid and deploy the TFGrid services with Docker.
-We even provide scripts to quicken the whole process!
+You can deploy an instance of the TFGrid on a full VM.

-Read more about snapshots in the [next section](./grid_deployment_full_vm.md).
+Read more about this in [next section](./grid_deployment_full_vm.md).